Unsold Auction Property

 What Can I Do If My Property Does Not Sell At Auction?

 Once the auction is over, your property will continue to be featured on the auctioneer’s website but will be listed as ‘unsold’ and the reserve price will be revealed.
 It is quite possible that you will receive a bid at this price in the weeks after the property auction.
-To attract more bidders, the guide price can be presented as a single price figure within a range, where the minimum acceptable price would fall.

 Potential buyers might have needed extra time to research the property or to get their financing in place.
 If a late sale does not happen, you have a number of options about what to do next, including: